PetrNikolas/blazeee/README.md

 ## Database migrations
   * Run `mix ecto.gen.migration add_password_hash_users`  # Add a new column to the exist table
   * Run `mix ecto.gen.migration`                          # Migrate database

+## Code analysis with Credo
+  * To run credo in the current project, just type: `mix credo`.
+This will run the code analysis and suggest places to edit your code.
+  * If you want to enforce a style guide and need a more traditional linting experience, try `mix credo --strict` and continue reading in the Configuration section.

 ## Learn more about Phoenix framework
   * Official website: http://www.phoenixframework.org/